+The revised Standards still consider prognosis, or life expectancy, when determining who receives care.
+Individuals who are expected to die within 1 year, even after receiving treatment, will be given a lower priority for medical treatment.

-- Limiting any consideration of prognosis/life expectancy to less than 1 year with treatment.
-Currently, people with a prognosis of death in five years or less are given a lower priority for critical care.
-These predictions can be subjective, unreliable, and influenced by unconscious bias, resulting in discrimination.
-People with disabilities and individuals from communities of color are more likely to have pre-existing health conditions caused by a lack of access to care, environmental racism, poverty, or other health disparities.
-Already these communities have been disproportionately affected by COVID-19, with devastating results. - Removing age as a "tie breaker" between two patients with the same triage scores.
-We believe this policy unlawfully discriminates on the basis of age.
+These predictions can be subjective, unreliable, and influenced by unconscious (or explicit) bias, resulting in discrimination.
+People with disabilities and individuals from communities of color are more likely to have pre-existing health conditions caused by a lack of access to regular, quality health care, environmental hazards in their communities, poverty, or other disparities.
+These groups have been disproportionately affected by COVID-19, with devastating results.